regularjs/guide/en/getting-start/review.md

 #Summary

-In this chapter, we create a simplest component named HelloRegular.
+In this chapter, we create a dead simple component named HelloRegular.

 you can consider regular's component is a small `mvvm` realization.